They told him he was too ugly, too short and that he couldn't sing.

 In fact, Aznavour saw himself "more as an actor who sings than a singer who acts".

-Yet starring in more than 60 films did not stop him also writing over 1,300 songs.
+Yet starring in more than 60 films did not stop him writing over 1,300 songs in a staggeringly prolific career.

 It was only by chance that Aznavour was born in the French capital, where his parents were waiting in vain for a visa for the US after escaping the collapsing Ottoman empire.